 This recipe will yield 10 medium-size muffins, but you can double the ingredients to make 20 muffins, using 2 muffin pans or rotate the same one.

-Storing and Freezing: Best to keep muffins in a sealed container, and they will stay fresh at room temperature up to 3 days, and freeze well up to two weeks.
+Storing and Freezing: Best to keep muffins in a sealed container, and they will stay fresh at room temperature for up to 3 days, and freeze well for up to two weeks.

 There are so many benefits to baking with this vegetable.
-Not only is pumpkin high in fiber, but it also very rich in iron, containing as much iron as spinach does.
+Not only is pumpkin high in fiber, but it is also very rich in iron, containing as much iron as spinach does.

 Pumpkin is also high in beta carotene.
 And as you may know, beta carotene is one of the best antioxidants, helps healing inflammations, and strengthening the immune system.

 You can read more about the health benefits of pumpkin in the New World Encyclopedia.